carlsmith/htme/README.md

 ## Quick Explanation

-HTME separates HTML generation into two concerns: 1) expressing nested trees of elements and 2) generating HTML5 documents.
+HTME separates HTML generation into two concerns: 1) expressing nested trees of elements and 2) generating HTML5 documents).
 It takes a different approach to each of them:

 1. Each type of element (DIV, SVG, IMG etc) is implemented as a custom class